tubalmartin/riloadr/README.md

 ***

+<a name="breakpoints"></a>

 ### breakpoints (*Array* | Required)
 The `breakpoints` array works in a similar way to media queries in CSS.
 You can configure as many breakpoints (or size ranges) as you need, just like with media queries.
 A breakpoint is a literal object with up to 4 properties:

 * `name` (*String|Integer* | Required): The breakpoint name.
 You can set the name you prefer for any breakpoint.
 * `minWidth` (*Integer* | Optional): Equivalent to `min-width` in CSS media queries.
 Value should be expressed in CSS pixels.
 * `maxWidth` (*Integer* | Optional): Equivalent to `max-width` in CSS media queries.
 Value should be expressed in CSS pixels.
 * `minDevicePixelRatio` (*Float* | Optional): Equivalent to `min-device-pixel-ratio` in CSS media queries (useful for delivering high resolution images).
 If two breakpoints only differ by this property, the breakpoint containing this property should be placed in the last place.
+* `fallback` (*String|Integer* | Optional): An already defined breakpoint `name` to use as a fallback in case the current image size does not exist.
+Use this feature when an image of a certain size may not exist.
+Fallbacks do not cascade.
+Typical use scenarios:
+    * You want to use Riloadr in a website with legacy content (images).
+    * You want to use Riloadr in a website where users can upload images that are resized on the server but, depending on the original image size, not all sizes of an image may be created (Flickr for example).

 **The `{breakpoint-name}` variable**